matheuscandido/mcandido.com/content/posts/notes-wordpress-theme-development.md

 ]
 +++

 These are notes for future self-reference on WordPress development.
-I'm publishing because they can be useful for concentrating all the information in a single place.
+I'm publishing because they can be useful for concentrating all the information about many topics in a single place.

 ## Widgets